 You’re planning your big trip to the Grand Canyon and you’ve heard about those mule rides to the bottom of the canyon.
 Maybe you’re wondering: What are your options for mule rides, and how much do they cost?

 Mule ride options include 1-3 hour rides along the rim of the canyon, 3-hour rides into the canyon, and multi-day trips to the bottom of the canyon.
-The cost ranges from $50 to $700.
+The cost ranges from $60 to over $2,000.
 You cannot ride if you weigh more than 225 lbs.

-The rides vary between the South Rim and the North Rim, so keep reading for more details!
+The rides vary between the South Rim and the North Rim, we’ve done rides at both so keep reading for more details!
 In this article we’ll cover:

 - South Rim Mule Rides